bitfireAT/webdav-push/content.md

 Name: `web-push`
 Purpose: Specifies the Web Push transport.
 Description: Used to specify the Web Push Transport in the context of a `<transport>` element, for instance in a list of supported transports.
 Definition: `<!ELEMENT web-push (EMPTY)`
 Example: `<web-push/>`

 Name: `web-push-subscription`
-Purpose: Public information of a Web Push subscription that is shared with the WebDAV-Push server (in terms of RFC 8030: application server).
+Purpose: Public information of a Web Push subscription that is shared with the WebDAV-Push server (Web Push application server).
 Description: Used to specify a Web Push subscription in the context of a `<subscription>` element, for instance to register a subscription.
 Definition: `<!ELEMENT web-push-subscription (push-resource)`
 Example: see below

 Name: `push-resource`
-Purpose: Identifies the endpoint where Web Push notifications are sent to (in terms of RFC 8030: push resource).
+Purpose: Identifies the endpoint where Web Push notifications are sent to.
 The push resource is used as the unique identifier for the subscription.
 Definition: `<!ELEMENT push-resource (#PCDATA)`
 Example: